 Go to the library and you’ll easily find a plethora of young adult fantasy series.
 Too many, in fact.
 It’s hard to know what’s actually worth reading!

 If you want some good classic YA fantasy, turn to these old school style authors and series.
 They’ll help re-enchant your world…and maybe call to mind those fantastical stories you made up for yourself when you were little.
-And what’s great about this list is that they’re all series, so if you love the first book you can pick up the next and keep on exploring.
+And what’s great about this list is that they’re all complete fantasy series, so if you love the first book you can pick up the next and keep on exploring, but not have to worry about waiting on the author to finish the series!
 Most of these are books I discovered in junior high and high school, and are part of the fabric of my imagination.

 Now I’m entrusting them to you.